 City of Cincinnati Passes Ordinance Prohibiting Salary Inquiry and Use

-- Screen job applicants based on their current or prior compensation or their salary history;
+- Screen job candidates based on their current or prior compensation or their salary history;

 - Rely on salary history when deciding to offer employment, when determining salary or other compensation, or when negotiating an employment contract; or

-- Refuse to hire, otherwise disfavor, or retaliate against an applicant for not disclosing their salary history.
+- Refuse to hire, otherwise disfavor, or retaliate against an candidate for not disclosing their salary history.

 The prohibitions of the Ordinance do not apply to: